gracewal00/gracewal00.github.io/index.md

 ### CPSC 120

-* Lab 6

-    Lab 6, part 2 was a favorite because I was always curious about how the game Blackjack works.
-I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.

 * Lab 4
     Lab 4, part 2 was a favorite of mine mainly because I liked that it required two players.
 I enjoyed using if statements to create a system where player 2 had more than one guess.
 This lab felt like a good start for creating simple games for users to play.